DJFriar/SMU-Homework-09-Good-README-Generator/MYREADME.md

 ## Description

-undefined
+A command line tool that generated professional looking README files.

 ## Installation

-undefined
+From a terminal, execute node index.js

 ## Usage

-undefined
+From a terminal, execute node index.js

 ## Contributing

-undefined
+I'm open to any contributors who feel they have something to add to the project.

 ## Tests

-undefined
+No test scripts have been written, but you can run it and compare the output.

 ## Questions

-For any questions you can contact me via my [GitHub](https://www.github.com/alksfdjh) or directly via [email](mailto:asd@ad.com).
+For any questions you can contact me via my [GitHub](https://www.github.com/DJFriar) or directly via [email](mailto:tommy.craft@icloud.com).